nickyduesxd/Capstone/proposal/Capstone_Proposal.md

 # Presentation Slidedeck
 https://docs.google.com/presentation/d/1x1Ycq-gV-lEZHK0Q1es8ILs1GWJiPB6k/edit#slide=id.p23

+## BLUF
+We are making a UI, that is our first objective.
+Our second objective is testing out a Software Defined Mesh Network using off the shelf hardware and open source protocols.

 ## Overview
 This Capstone fulfills both Cyber Operations and Computer Science Requirements.
-For Cyber Operations we will be submitting a paper that highlights our communication system proposal based on the Mesh Network for the replacement of HAM Radios.
-For Computer Science we will be submitting a User Interface which is described below.
-The reason for the UI is because the HAM Radio system is used as a 3rd Backup in communications during the Marathon however the UI is the main UI used for the Marathon.
+For the Cyber Operations Requirement we will be submitting a paper that highlights our communication system proposal based on a Software Defined Mesh Network for the replacement of HAM Radio System.
+This paper will include review of other solutions including drone systems and other Software Defined Networks as well as a security analysis and node optimization on the route.

+For the Computer Science Requirement we will be submitting a User Interface which is described in greater detail below.
+After our trip to the Marine Corps Marathon to see how the communication system works on game day.
+The HAM Radio system acts as a 3rd back up.
+The UI currently used is used by all communication systems to track medical casualties in real time and lacks security and efficiency.
+After talking to our client, he did not have any specifications for what he wants us to design but wants to see what we come up with.

 ### What are you planning to build?
-An off the shelf mesh network system that connects to a user interface composed of an html server, data base, authentication system, volunteer login, administrator log in, bar code generation, bar code reading system, an automated email sender, and data compiler.
+A user interface composed of an html server, data base, authentication system, volunteer login, administrator log in, bar code generation, bar code reading system, an automated email sender, and data compiler.
-Mesh Network System:
-HTML Server:
-Data Base:
-Authentication System:
-Volunteer and Adminstrator Log In:
+HTML Server: We will be hosting the HTML server on a local domain using Node.js specifically http-server.
+Data Base: We intent to use MySQL to store all the data.
+Authentication System: This will be a simple Password Hash system, the user creates a username and password, the username and hash of the password is stored on a server.
+Volunteer and Adminstrator Log In: User will be able to log in and depending on if they are a volunteer or administrator they will have different homepages and access.
-Bar Code Generation:
+Bar Code Generation: We intend to use the barcode package in python.
-Bar Code Reading:
+Bar Code Reading: We intend to create multiple solutions for this feature including using the zxing-cpp package, a purpose-built barcode reader hardware, and the pyzbar package.
-Automated Email Sender:
+Automated Email Sender: We intend to use the smtplib, email.mime, and csv python packages.
 Data Compiler: The way the USMC Marathon is run, paper copies of Medical Reports are required, so this feature will compile all the casaulty reports into a single PDF file that can be printed and used in this case.
+We intend to use reportlab.pdfgen package.
+An off the shelf mesh network system that connects to a
 ### What problem will it solve?
 Solve efficiency and manpower problems with the current HAM radio system.
 Currently the Medical Communication team is having a hard time finding volunteers with HAM radio licenses and are currently manually inputting data into their internal database which increases the time that a medical casaulty is reported to when it is recorded.
 ### Why is it important?